 ASSAULT BODILY INJURY | STATE & FEDERAL CRIMINAL LAWYER

 Accused of Assault Bodily Injury in Tarrant County, Texas?
 We offer experienced Fort Worth and Colleyville criminal defense lawyers and former Tarrant County prosecutors who can provide the best defense in fighting your assault family member charge.
-All of our criminal defense attorneys are former prosecutors.
-We also provide lawyers who are Board Certified in Criminal Law and have experience working for the Court of Criminal Appeals, the highest criminal court in Texas.
+All of our criminal defense attorneys are former prosecutors with over 200 combined jury trials.
+Partner Colin McLaughlin is Board Certified in Criminal Law by the Texas Board of Legal Specialization and has experience working for the Court of Criminal Appeals, the highest criminal court in Texas.
 We have offices in Fort Worth and Colleyville, Texas in Tarrant County.

 We represent clients on all types of State and Federal criminal charges, including drug possession charges, DWI, marijuana charges, sex crimes, crimes against children, theft, fraud, white collar crimes, gun and weapons charges, assault, murder, and violent crimes.